JanssenProject/jans/docs/cedarling/patterns/annotation-response-shaping.md

 request would error out with nothing to show the user.
 Left as a string, it reaches the policies, and a guard policy can deny it with a message.
 Enumerate what you author; guard what you receive.

-The tradeoff is that every policy touching an optional attribute has to guard it.
-Cedar's validator enforces that, so a policy that reaches for `resource.special_category.regulation` without the `has` check is rejected at validation time rather than erroring at request time.
+The tradeoff is that every policy touching an optional attribute has to guard it. `cedar validate` rejects a policy that reaches for `resource.special_category.regulation` without the `has` check, so run it in CI.
+Cedarling does not validate policies when it authorizes: an unguarded policy errors at request time, drops out of the decision, and takes its annotations with it.

 ## Policies

 The baseline grant is deliberately narrow: standard clearance gets masked columns and a small page of rows.

 `@mask` carries a delimited list rather than one key per column, because Cedar allows a key to appear only once per policy.
-That is the one place where packing several values into a string is the right call, and it stays a flat list: still no nested structure, and still nothing the application has to parse beyond splitting on a comma.
+That is the one place where packing several values into a string is the right call.
+It stays a flat list: no nested structure, and nothing for the application to parse beyond splitting on a comma.

 ```cedar
 @id("permit_query_standard")